 Who We Are: UnitedHealthcare provides health plans and services to help our members live healthier lives.

-We are dedicated to simplifying the health care experience, meeting consumer health and
+We are dedicated to simplifying the health care experience, meeting consumer health and wellness needs, and sustaining trusted relationships with care providers.

 Carrier Name: UPMC Health Plan